rien/rien.maertens.io/content/cv.md

       period: 2017
       description: Presiding a student association focused around FOSS, GNU/Linux, learning new technologies and improving productivity.
       info:
-        - we have our own server infrastructure, with homemade applications
+        - Maintenance of our own server infrastructure and our homemade applications
-        - we develop and maintain a handful of projects used troughout our university
+        - Developed and maintained a handful of projects used by students troughout Ghent University
-        - we provide IT support for some events organised by students
+        - Provided IT support for some events organised by students, for students
+        - Organized talks, workshops, programming contests, ...

     - function: Crew Lead IT
       employer: Student Kick-Off